-Not all physical cues translate from in-person interviews to Skype interviews, which make the ones that do even more important.
+Not all physical cues translate from in-person interviews to Zoom interviews, which make the ones that do even more important.
 Be sure to have good posture and relax your shoulders to avoid stiffness.
-Check the skype or alternative to ensure everyone can hear.
+Check the Zoom or alternative to ensure everyone can hear.

 Remember to follow up and ask for feedback